The spring flowers of the Cape West Coast, Cederberg and Namaqualand in the Northern Cape have a worldwide reputation.

 Please take special note:

-Know when the Spring Wild Flowers are (read this if nothing else!)
+Tip 1: Know when the Spring Wild Flowers are (read this if nothing else!)

 The further north, the earlier the flowers…

-As a general rule the wild flowers begin flowering first in the Northern Cape in Namaqualand in late July or early August.
+As a general rule the spring flowers begin flowering first in the Northern Cape in Namaqualand in late July or early August.
 They then advance southwards through Nieuwoudtville and the Cederberg region and then appear on the West Coast at the end of August.
 Thus the West Coast offers the best chance of seeing spring flowers in early September.

 So you can see that if you do a tour through the whole area, there will be some areas which are at their peak, some which are just beginning and some which are going over.